micronDLA/SDK/README.md

 ## Run

-Runs a single inference on snowflake
+Runs a single inference on snowflake.

 ***Parameters:***